Hans Ulrich Obrist

 EO

-True, though it seems like OMA and Rem [Koolhaas] adopted aspects of the Fun Palace for the Taipei Performing Arts Center.
+That’s true, though it seems that OMA and Rem Koolhaas draw on aspects of Cedric Price’s Fun Palace in the Taipei Performing Arts Center.

 HUO